Exploring the Dark Web: The Digital Wild West

 AT&T

-In another alarming incident reported by the BBC, personal data belonging to 73 million current or former AT&T customers has been leaked online.
+In another alarming incident, personal data belonging to 73 million current or former AT&T customers was leaked online.
 The data, including addresses, social security numbers, and passcodes, was published on the Dark Web, prompting concerns over potential misuse.
 AT&T has initiated an investigation into the breach, although they have not identified evidence of the data being stolen.
 As a precautionary measure, the company has reset customers’ passcodes and urged them to monitor their account activity and credit reports.
 The leaked data, which dates back to 2019 or earlier, encompasses information from 7.6 million current customers and 65.4 million former account holders.
 While financial information was not included in the leak, details such as full names, email addresses, and dates of birth were compromised.
+Even though the breach happened in 2024, the stolen data is still on the Dark Web and is being repackaged for sale (source: ZNET)

 How to Protect Your Data